 - ARTE 2500 – Art and Design Abroad: Studio – Virtual Environment Design

 Students begin with two weeks in the heart of London’s visual effects and animation “SoHo” district visiting Academy Award winning studios such as The Mill, Framestore, Double Negative and Method Studios.
-After that we will travel by train to Bath Spa University for a full day hands-on stop-motion animation workshop at four time Oscar winning studio Aardman Animations (Wallace and Gromit, Chicken Run, etc.).
-We return to London for our final week to wrap up your projects.
+After that students will travel by train to Bath Spa University for a full day hands-on stop-motion animation workshop at four time Oscar winning studio Aardman Animations (Wallace and Gromit, Chicken Run, etc.).
+Students return to London for our final week to wrap up your projects.

 Students will develop both story pitches and production designs with inspirational visits including the London Film Museum, Cartoon Museum, Design Museum, Tate Modern and Saatchi Gallery.
 Students will explore architecture and landscapes while walking and sketching as well as actively participating in professional “dailies” reviews every morning.
 Weekends will include film screenings and discussions.